 2. Having Unequal Time Frames

 When comparing mortgages, you already have a variable, so all other components must be the same to get an accurate comparison.
-In simple terms, that means these mortgages must be compared at the same rates—the simplest being a 15-year mortgage over 30 years compared to a 30-year mortgage over 30 years.
+In simple terms, that means these mortgages must be compared over the same time frame—the simplest being a 15-year mortgage over 30 years compared to a 30-year mortgage over 30 years.
 When advisors compare rates at unequal time frames, the data will be skewed.

 3. Ignoring Opportunity Cost

 Opportunity cost is closely linked to the time value of money, which can be boiled down to this: opportunity cost is the loss of a potential opportunity by taking another one.
 In typical financial planning, the opportunity cost is not often factored into discussions, or at least not in a way that reveals the whole truth.
 As with every choice, the possibility of another choice is ruled out.

 When it comes to investing your money, opportunity cost can be everything—what is the opportunity cost of fees and taxes on the growth of many stock market oriented investments?
 What is the cost of taking out a loan with the bank rather than borrowing against your whole life’s cash value at the insurance company (or vice versa)?
 TC software makes it simple to map out multiple options for your client, and Truth Training shows you how through a three-day intensive course.

 Interest rates are one of the most commonly misunderstood financial concepts, which is how banks are able to make large profits off of seemingly low rates.
 As a financial advisor it is crucial to understand the true nature of interest rates, so you can best demonstrate the principals to your clients.
 When assessing the difference between two rates, borrowing at 3% and investing at 9% may not seem too different—only a difference of 6%, right?
 Unfortunately, that’s the catch; banks and other companies depend on this misconception when the margin of increase is truly a 200% markup.